seanleong339/tp/docs/UserGuide.md

 ### Sorting jobs by Job Status: `sortjob`

-Sort the jobs in the job list of ReCLIne by the job status.
-Job status can be either 'filled' or 'vacant'.
+Sort the jobs in the job list of ReCLIne by the `Job Status`.
+Job status can be either `filled` or `vacant`.

 Format: `sortjob`